unoplatform/uno.extensions/doc/Extensions/Localization/HowTo-Localization.md

     }
     ```

+> [!TIP]
-> [!Tip] This action requires an app restart before you're able to observe the changes
+> This action requires an app restart before you're able to observe the changes